gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 During the call to `.solve_deriv()`, it computes the right hand side approximated vector $`C_{trunc}`$.
 It solves the matrix system to get the solution vector *S*.
-It fill in the derivatives in th `functions_and_derivs` collection with the computed derivatives at the right place.
+It fills in the derivatives in the `functions_and_derivs` collection with the computed derivatives at the right place.

 :warning: The derivatives in `functions_and_derivs` are overwritten during the last step.